Once Upon a Star: Background

-The album served as the bands follow up to their commercially successful debut album, Rollin', which was released one year prior in 1974.
+The album served as the bands follow up to their commercially successful debut album, Rollin', which was released eight months prior in 1974.
 They released a cover version of "Bye Bye Baby", originally by The Four Seasons.
 The single was released in the UK on February 28, 1975, and became the only single to be officially released from the album.
 It reached number one in the UK, Ireland and Australia, and was also a hit in several other music markets across the world.
 It was number one on the UK Singles Chart for six weeks from March 1975 and ended the year as the UK's top-selling single of 1975.
 The Four Seasons' version is quite sparse in instrumental backing, instead carried by the vocals, while the Bay City Rollers' is faster and has a fuller backing sound.

 By the time the band began recording their second album, they were now in a position where they wished to be more in control of their sound and were more aware as a band of "what they wanted to do".
 During this period however, the band had becoming increasingly unhappy and faced other issues including the "physiological manipulation" by their manager Tam Paton as well as an increasing ego problem displayed by their lead singer, Les McKeown.